jadu/photon-documentation/source/includes/_themes.md

 ## Limiting themes for Galaxies sites

-When developing a theme for use within a Galaxies site, it may be necessary for theme bundle resources to be only available for a single galaxy (e.g. a custom theme route).
+When developing a theme for use within a Galaxies site, you may want to limit the loaded theme bundles to prevent unwanted resources being available for that Galaxies site (e.g. a custom theme route).

 This is possible by adding an XML element `galaxy<GALAXY_DATABASE_NAME>` to your `bundles.xml` configuration, which will limit the theme bundles loaded by the Symfony kernel for that Galaxies site.